 Topics Map > Services > Computing Equipment, Software and Support

-Departmental Printing (NDSU only) - Send scans to your email with a MFP
+Departmental Printing - Send scans to your email with a MFP

 ITS Desktop Support promotes and supports Lanier printers supplied through the Print and Copy Services Department.
 These Laniers are placed onto campus PCs and are managed, maintained, and updated on a regular basis.